jarstorm/stylindex/README.md

 You could check my production build here: https://trusting-noether-91f454.netlify.com/

 ### Coding decisions
-It took me some time to start with Apollo client because I used to work with React, Redux and REST endpoint.
+- It took me some time to start with Apollo client because I used to work with React, Redux and REST endpoint.

-I didn't use Redux here because I thnk it's not needed.
+- I didn't use Redux here because I thnk it's not needed.
 However if you need to store your login credential for example you probably need it.

+- Only one single class (Pomemon.js) it's tested using Jest and Enzyme.

+-

 ### `yarn install`
 You should run this command in order to download every library needed for development.